-Over the past few years I’ve backpacked more than 800 miles.
 I’ve hiked over 10,000 foot high passes in the High Sierra, along dry cactus-lined trail in Southern California, and through snowy, wet and muddy conditions in Washington.
-No matter the terrain I always have a dozen favourite pieces of gear along with me.
+No matter the terrain I always have a dozen favorite pieces of gear along with me.

 All of these items are under $100 and most are under $20.
 Consider adding some of these to your list, whether you’re shopping for yourself or an adventurer amongst your family and friends.

 Every year when backpacking season rolled around I’d groan a little bit when pulling out my previous year’s camp sandals.
 They were shabby and falling apart, lasting only a season or two.
 I never wanted to pay much for them and yet needed them to be as light and durable as possible.
-Enter Xero Sandals.
+Enter Xero Shoes Z-Trail Sandal.
 Durable, ultralight, adjustable, stylish and comfortable.
 I love putting them on at the end of a long day of hiking and I love walking in them around town.
 Plus I was willing to spend a little extra knowing that Xero Shoe’s has a 5,000 mile sole warranty.
-No signs of falling apart after this first season with them!
+Still no signs of falling apart after two seasons of backpacking!

 Shoulder Strap Water Bottle Carrier